oxigraph/oxigraph/python/README.md

 To install the development version of Oxigraph you need first to install the build tool [Maturin](https://github.com/PyO3/maturin).
 This could be done using the usual `pip install maturin`.

-Then you just need to run `maturin develop` to install Oxigraph in the current Python environment.
+`maturin build release` allows build a release Oxigraph Python wheel.
+This wheel could be installed using `pip install PATH` in the current Python environment where `PATH` is the path to the built Oxigraph wheel.

 ## Example